SRI-CSL/yices2/doc/sphinx/source/misc-operations.rst

      Otherwise, the function returns 0.

-.. c:function:: yices_get_type_name(type_t tau)
+.. c:function:: const char* yices_get_type_name(type_t tau)

    Retrieves the base name of a type.

    This function returns NULL if the type *tau* is invalid or has no base name.
 Otherwise it returns the base name of *tau*.

-.. c:function:: yices_get_type_by_name(const char *name)
+.. c:function:: type_t yices_get_type_by_name(const char *name)

    Gets a type by its name.

    This function returns the type mapped to *name* or :c:macro:`NULL_TYPE` if nothing is mapped to *name* in the symbol table.

-.. c:function:: yices_remove_type_name(const char *name)
+.. c:function:: void yices_remove_type_name(const char *name)

    Removes the current mapping of name from the symbol table for types.

    This function has no effect if *name* does not refer to any type.

    Otherwise, the current mapping of *name* is removed.
-If the *name* was previously mapped to another type, then this previous mapping is restored.
+If *name* was previously mapped to another type, then this previous mapping is restored.

 .. c:function:: int32_t yices_clear_type_name(type_t tau)

    Removes the base name of a type.

-   If *tau* is not a valid type, then this function returns -1, and sets the error report.
+   If *tau* is not a valid type, this function returns -1, and sets the error report.
 Otherwise, it returns 0.

    If type *tau* does not have a base name, this function does nothing and returns 0.

-   Otherwise, mapping from *tau*'s base name to *tau* is removed from the symbol table then *tau*'s base name is removed.
+   Otherwise, the mapping from *tau*'s base name to *tau* is removed from the symbol table and *tau*'s base name is removed.

 Term Names